 We began breeding honey bees for resistance to diseases and V. destructor in 1994.
 Honey bees bred for hygienic behavior, a genetic trait, demonstrate behavioral resistance to American foulbrood (AFB), a highly infectious bacterial disease of brood (larvae).
 Hygienic honey bee colonies also demonstrate resistance to chalkbrood, a fungal disease (Spivak and Reuter, 2001a).
 Bees bred for hygienic behavior can detect and physically remove disease-infected brood from the colony before it becomes infectious.
 Hygienic bees can in fact detect and remove diseased brood before the human eye can detect any sign of disease symptoms!
 When bees remove the disease in the non-infectious stage, it prevents the disease from spreading throughout the colony.

-Our research has shown that bees bred for hygienic behavior also display resistance to V. destructor mites because they are able to detect and remove broods infested with the mites .
-This mite parasite alternates between feeding on blood of adult bees, and feeding and reproducing on the pupal stage of bees.
-Bees that remove mite-infested pupae from the nest interrupt the reproductive cycle of the mite by eliminating the offspring of the mite developing within a wax-sealed cell (Photo A).
+Our research has shown that bees bred for hygienic behavior also display one form of resistance to Varroa destructor mites because they are able to detect and remove brood infested with the mites (Spivak, 1996).
+This mite parasite alternates between feeding on adult bees and feeding and reproducing on the pupal stage of bees.
+Bees that remove mite-infested pupae from the nest interrupt the reproductive cycle of the mite and eliminate the offspring of the mite developing within a wax-sealed cell (Figure 1).